thanik/rhythmaticc/README.md

 Rhythmaticc is a game in a part of a dissertation about rhythm game level generation based on pre-composed music.
 The game has Mania-style mechanic that players have to press the falling objects in time with the music.
 More accurate players press, more score they get.
 The game is compatible with Windows only.

+Executable binary with required assets can be found in [Release](../../releases) section.

 ## Features
 - Mania-style gameplay
 - 4 Keys or 6 Keys mode